saor48/project4-cookbook/README.md

     2. Submit form with blank cuisine field results in cuisine='not stated' value.
     3. Submit form with blank author/cuisine/country gives html5 message 'Please fill out this field'.
     4. Submit form with blank ingredient1/ingredient2 field gives same html5 message
-    5. Submit form with blank instructions is allowed
+    5. Submit form with blank instructions is allowed - this should be changed
     6. Submit form with empty ingredient/instructions field results in correct saving of details without empty fields.
     7.

 3. Edit Recipe:
-    1.
-    2.
+    1. Submit form without 2 non-blank ingredient lines redirects to error page
+    2. Submit form with empty ingredient/instructions field results in correct saving of details without empty fields.
+    3. Submit form with blank instructions is allowed - this should be changed

 =================

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.